Sign up for our newsletter!

 Electric heavy-duty vehicles are the key to fossil-free transport.
 When batteries would not provide a long enough range, fuel cells are the alternative.
 The vehicle is loaded with hydrogen, which the fuel cell transfers into electricity.
 This will be used for heavy-duty trucks, coaches, long-range passenger vehicles, and trains.

-Hydrogen will power long-haul transport to reduce carbon emissions
+Hydrogen will power long-haul transports to reduce carbon emissions

 2. Synthetic fuels for marine applications